tianfanw/TwittMap/README.md

 $npm start
 The app is available at 127.0.0.1:3000 by default.

-5. To deploy the app on AWS, you need to append all the routes of static files with "/public" to fit the route of nginx server.
-Edit twittmap.js, index.jade and layout.jade.
+5. To deploy the app on AWS EBS, you need to create the environment either from the console or through the CLI first, then run
+$git aws.push
+to push the app onto AWS EBS.